tyler-cranmer/CID-rainbowkit-example/README.md

 This is a basic raindbowkit app that utilizes the useCID hook to obtain user CID info.

-## Notable folders and files:
+## Notable Folders and Files:

-/abis
+- `/abis`
     - contains all the abis needed.

-/constants
+- `/constants`
-    - contains contract addresses, emojis and namespace characters.
+    - contains contract addresses, emojis, and namespace characters.

-/helpers
+- `/helpers`
     - namespace character converter for baseName.

-/hooks
+- `/hooks`
-    - useCID.ts hook to grab the CID profile pic and namespace names.
+    - `useCID.ts`: a hook to grab the CID profile pic and namespace names.
-    - comments provided about implementation. types.ts
+        - comments provided about implementation.

+- `types.ts`
-    - has types for hook
+    - has types for the hook.

 ## Getting Started